The following instruments of legislation are relevant to the successful functioning of the Department of Justice and Constitutional Development:

 The Act sets out how a complainant is to apply for a protection order and the procedure to be followed in granting one.
 The legislation also provides for the issuing of an interim protection order without the knowledge of the respondent, given certain conditions.

-Besides creating the main offence of trafficking in persons, the legislation creates offences such as debt bondage; the possession, destruction and tampering with travel documents and using the services of victims of trafficking all of which facilitate innocent persons becoming victims of this modern-day form of slavery.
+Besides creating the main offence of trafficking in persons, the legislation creates offences such as debt bondage; the possession and destruction of, and tampering with, travel documents; and using the services of victims of trafficking, all of which facilitate innocent persons becoming victims of this modern-day form of slavery.

 The legislation gives effect to South Africa’s international obligations in terms of the United Nations (UN) Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially Women and Children.

 South Africa fully recognises the existence of human trafficking and smuggling activities.
-These crimes are mostly perpetuated by transnational syndicates, hence the calls from many states for regional and international cooperation as well as the introduction of aligned legislation and immigration procedures.
+These crimes are mostly perpetuated by transnational syndicates, hence the call from many states for regional and international cooperation, as well as the introduction of aligned legislation and immigration procedures.

-To address those challenges, UN member states require fair, responsible, ethical and efficient CJSs and crime-prevention strategies that contribute to sustainable economic and social development.
+To address these challenges, UN member states require fair, responsible, ethical and efficient criminal justice systems and crime prevention strategies that contribute to sustainable economic and social development.
 It also imposes a responsibility on states to work together.

-These scourges have also had a negative impact on the people of South Africa, and government therefore fully supports the UN’s promotion of the objectives relating to the continued and focused national and international prevention and combating of these crimes.
+These scourges have also had a negative impact on the people of South Africa.
+Government therefore fully supports the UN’s promotion of objectives relating to the continued and focused national and international prevention, and combating of these crimes.

-The Prevention and Combating of Trafficking in Persons Act of 2013 deals comprehensively with human trafficking in all its various forms and in particular provides for the protection of and assistance to victims of trafficking.
+The Prevention and Combating of Trafficking in Persons Act of 2013 deals comprehensively with human trafficking in all its forms and, in particular, provides for the protection of and assistance to victims of trafficking.